sphinx-doc/sphinx/doc/ext/appapi.rst

      description units.
    * If you provide *parse_node*, it must be a function that takes a string and a docutils node, and it must populate the node with children parsed from the string.
-See the :file:`ext.py` file in the source for this documentation for details.
+It must then return the name of the item to be used in cross-referencing and index entries.
+See the :file:`ext.py` file in the source for this documentation for an example.

    For example, if you have this call in a custom Sphinx extension::